Top Employee Benefits Survey Questions to Ask

 Get a sense of how savvy your employees are with money.
 If a lot of your younger employees report they have student loans, consider offering a student loan or tuition reimbursement benefit, to help alleviate the burden of continuing their education.
 Additionally, if your employees seem to be stressed when it comes to saving money, you might want to introduce an ongoing financial wellness education series or educate employees on your 401(k) match program.

 There are a myriad of family-related benefits your company could offer employees.
 From fertility treatments to parental leave, your company could help parents afford the treatments they need and help subsidize care once the child is born.

 Remember, the average employee probably isn’t as knowledgeable about voluntary benefits as you and your team are, so sometimes asking straightforward questions like the ones above will only get so far.
 Try asking a few open-ended questions like, “What stresses you outside of work?” to get more insight around what benefits can help give your employees peace of mind both inside and outside of the office.

 A strong benefits package is a key factor in recruiting and retaining top talent.
-Catering the package to your employees’ wants and needs will ensure they feel valued at your company.
-Customizing your offerings based on employee suggestions will ensure your selections strike a chord with your employees and have the largest impact on their lives.
+Customizing your offerings based on the answers to these employee benefits survey questions will ensure that your selections strike a chord with your workforce and have the largest impact on their lives.

 See how Namely's flexible solution will help you streamline your HR processes by having your people, payroll, and benefits info all in on place.Get a demo